majgis/findup-async/README.md

 #load-package-async
-Asynchronously find-up and load the package.json associated with a given directory
+Asynchronously find-up and load the package.json associated with a given directory.

 * Stops looking when the first package.json file is found
 * Returns a promise which resolves to the loaded package.json object